FYE 1036: Myths, Fairy Tales and Fantasy

 Think about the ways you could describe your topic and try searching by those keywords in the library catalog.

 Credo is a database made up of hundreds of encyclopedias and reference sources.
-It’s a great first stop to help you define and understand your topic.
+It’s a great first stop to help you define and understand your topic and check facts.